2040 Official Community Plan - Form & Character

 In order to achieve the design goals of the City, all townhouse projects must:

-Design intent: To site and design buildings to support a positive relationship to the street and public open spaces, while providing a clearly-defined public-private transition zone.
+Design intent: To design and site buildings to support a positive relationship to the street and public open spaces, while providing a clearly defined public-private transition zone

 Guidelines

 - Orient the primary façade of buildings to face the fronting street.
-In the case of lots with multiple frontages, buildings must also be oriented and designed to address flanking streets through architectural and landscape treatments including, but not limited to, front doors and windows (See Figure 27).
+In the case of lots with multiple frontages, buildings must also be oriented and designed to address flanking streets through architectural and landscape treatments including, but not limited to, front doors and windows (see Figure 27).
+Design primary entrances to provide:

-- A clearly visible front door directly accessible from a public street or publicly accessible pathway via a walkway, porch and/or stoop (See Figure 28);
+- Clearly visible front door directly accessible from a public street or publicly accessible pathway via a walkway, porch and/or stoop (See Figure 28).

-- Architectural entrance features such as stoops, porches, shared landings, patios, recessed entries, and canopies; and
+- Architectural entrance features such as stoops, porches, shared landings, patios, recessed entries, and canopies.

-- Use low fencing, landscaping and modest (max. of 0.6m) changes in grade to define a sense of transition from the public to the private realm (See Figure 28).
+- Use low fencing, landscaping, and modest changes in grade to define a sense of transition from the public to the private realm.

 Figure 27: In the case of lots with multiple frontages, buildings must also be oriented and designed to address flanking streets (3.3.1 a). |